March 21 : The D-Lab is highlighted in GCEP's newsletter. Read the interview with Jen here.

 Stanford Engineering Commentary

-I. A Metafluid exhibiting strong optical magnetism:
+II.
+A Metafluid exhibiting strong optical magnetism:

-In a just-accepted Nano Letters, Sassan Sheikholeslami, Hadiseh Alaeian, and Ai Leen Koh describe protein-directed synthesis of a metamaterial fluid.
+In a recent Nano Letters, Sassan Sheikholeslami, Hadiseh Alaeian, and Ai Leen Koh describe protein-directed synthesis of a metamaterial fluid.
 The fluid exhibits an emergent magnetic response at visible frequencies, despite being composed of entirely non-magnetic building blocks.
 Their metafluid could enable new liquid-based tunable refractive index media with positive, negative, and near-zero refractive indices.

-II.
+III.
 Surface enhanced circular dichroism spectroscopy:

 Circular dichroism (CD) spectroscopy is a powerful technique in chemistry, molecular biology, and pharmacology, but it's sensitivity is limited.
 Chiral specimens exhibit a differential absorption of circularly polarized light that is orders of magnitude smaller than their absorption of unpolarized light.
 In a recent Physical Review B, Aitzol Garcia-Etxarri theoretically demonstrates how non-chiral nano-antennas can be used to enhance circular dichroism spectroscopy.
 The key is to use antennas that exhibit both electric and magnetic dipoles.
 This theory may form the basis for new solution or surface-enhanced CD spectroscopies with few-molecule sensitivity.

-III.
+IV.
 A broadband negative index metamaterial at optical frequencies:

 In the cover article of Advanced Optical Materials, Ashwin Atre, Aitzol Garcia-Etxarri, and Hadiseh Alaeian describe the mathematical design of the most broadband metamaterial to date, characterized by negative indices across hundreds of nanometers in the visible and near-infrared spectrum.
 Their results illustrate the power of transformation optics for designing new metamaterials and metasurfaces, and provide a foundation for future broadband superlenses, cloaks, or optical isolators.